Meatfucker/gimmich/README.md

 - Immich API based
 - Supports multiple paths at once
 - Securely stores credential info between sessions
-- Can create albums based on user specified label and/or based on the directory name
+- Create albums based on user specified label and/or based on the directory name
+- Import descriptions from text files of the same name as the image file. eg: image01.png and image01.txt.
+This is useful for importing machine learning datasets.

 ## Requirements